Introduction to Data Definition Language

 );

 Our table is created.
-Now we can add data to it and query the results as and when needed.
+Now we can add data and query the results as and when needed.

 2. ALTER

 Now let’s look at the Alter commands in DDL.
-They are used to modify the tables to add, rename, edit or delete a column.
+You can modify tables by adding, renaming, editing, or deleting a column.
 Alter command can also rename the table itself.

 Alter Table